 “No one knew her real name.
 At work she was Tiffany Sisneros, until her arm got crushed in a conveyor belt…As she tried to brace herself, her left hand got caught in the machine’s roller, which reeled her in past her elbow, twisting and cracking her forearm.”

 Reports are showing that horrifying injuries may be a very common danger in factory farming.
-Earlier this year, the National Employment Law Project, in tracking severe workplace injuries, stated “The number of incidents reported by the meat and poultry processing industry is startling,” finding reported amputations and hospitalizations.
+Earlier this year, the National Employment Law Project, which tracks severe workplace injuries, reported that “the number of incidents reported by the meat and poultry processing industry is startling.”

-In these plants, as much meat is produced as quickly as possible, forcing workers to keep up with the fast pace of slaughter and processing lines.
+In these plants, the faster they slaughter the animals, the greater the profit for big ag – at the expense of both the workers and the animals.
+Workers race to keep up with the fast pace of slaughter and processing lines.
 A recent report from the Government Accountability Office found that employees are being denied bathroom breaks, working in a fast-paced “assembly line environment.”

 Yet, the USDA is considering expanding its dangerous high-speed pig slaughter program to facilities nationwide, and the chicken industry has proposed increasing the speed of its already dangerously fast slaughter lines.

-COK is working to oppose both of these hazardous increases that will place animal welfare, worker safety, and consumer safety at risk.
-Join us today — Sign & share: Not So Fast, USDA: Stop the Unhealthy & Inhumane High-Speed Slaughter!
+Animal Outlook is working to oppose both of these hazardous increases that will place animal welfare, worker safety, and consumer safety at risk.
+Join us today — sign & share: Not So Fast, USDA: Stop the Unhealthy & Inhumane High-Speed Slaughter.